Short term interest rates dip amid early indications of inflation plateau

 The total volume for the entire TDF auction was maintained by the central bank at P80 billion for the second consecutive week, coming from P60 billion in the first week of the month in anticipation of increased interest from banks.

-The yield for the seven-day term deposit facility declined to 4.7207 percent from the previous week’s 4.7274 percent.
+The yield on the seven-day term deposit facility declined to 4.7207 percent from the previous week’s 4.7274 percent.
 Banks tendered P66 billion worth of bids for the P50 billion on offer, with the central bank making a full award of P50 billion.

 Subscribe to INQUIRER PLUS to get access to The Philippine Daily Inquirer & other 70+ titles, share up to 5 gadgets, listen to the news, download as early as 4am & share articles on social media.
 Call 896 6000.